 If the rents do not exceed the payment standards established by the local housing authority, households with Housing Choice Vouchers may be willing to reside at a LIHTC project.
-Established by the Richmond Redevelopment and Housing Authority, the local payment standards for a one- and three-bedroom unit, as well as the proposed subject gross rents, are summarized in the following table:
+Established by the Richmond Redevelopment and Housing Authority, the local payment standard for a three-bedroom unit, as well as the proposed subject gross rents, are summarized in the following table:

-Bedroom Type Payment Standard Proposed Tax Credit Gross Rents (AMHI) One-Bedroom \$1,020 \$649 (40%) \$809 (50%) Three-Bedroom \$1,538 \$1,141 (50%) \$1,271 (60%)
+Bedroom Type Payment Standard Proposed Tax Credit Gross Rents (AMHI) Three-Bedroom \$1,538 \$879 (40%) \$1,028 (50%) Timee-Bedroom Ψ1,550 \$1,178 (60%)

-As the preceding table illustrates, all of the proposed LIHTC gross rents are below the local payment standards for a one- and three-bedroom unit.
+As the preceding table illustrates, all of the proposed LIHTC gross rents are below the local payment standard for a three-bedroom unit.
 As such, the subject project will be able to rely on support from Housing Choice Voucher holders.
 This will increase the demographic base of potential support for the proposed development and has been considered in our absorption projections.